appnexus/lucid/RELEASING.md

 Lucid UI is released to NPM as a public module.

-- The Lucid UI repo is at: https://github.com/appnexus/lucid <https://github.com/appnexus/lucid>.
+- The Lucid repo is at: https://github.com/appnexus/lucid <https://github.com/appnexus/lucid>.
-- The Lucid UI NPM package is at: https://www.npmjs.com/package/lucid-ui <https://www.npmjs.com/package/lucid-ui>.
+- The Lucid NPM package is at: https://www.npmjs.com/package/lucid-ui <https://www.npmjs.com/package/lucid-ui>.

-## Installation requirements
+## Installation Requirements

 - `node@10.x.x`: You can use `nvm` or otherwise to manage node versions.
 - `npm@>=6.0.0`: Use `npm i -g npm` to update your npm version.
 - `git`: You probably already have this.

-## Release requirements
+## Release Requirements

 - An authorized corporate npm account.
 - `ssh` setup on GitHub.
 To check your credentials: `git remote -v`.

-## Prerelease check
+## Prerelease Check

 Before updating the documentation and releasing to npm, follow these steps: